-A full schedule of evening and weekend classes gives a student in the mechanical engineering technology program the ability to earn a four-year degree while working full time during the day.
-The University has a long history of educating part-time working students and offers additional resources and assistance through the undergraduate admission office.
+A full schedule of evening and weekend classes gives our students in the mechanical engineering technology program the ability to earn a B.S. degree while working full time during the day.
+We have a long history of educating part-time working students and offering additional resources and assistance.

 Many of the science and technology courses supplement their lectures with laboratory experiences using equipment and computer software typical of those found in industry, ensuring that graduates of the program are familiar with current technical practices and are able to apply theory to real-world situations.

 Internships, which may carry University credit, are available with local companies for students who wish to obtain work experience during their studies.